Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

-Solution: Logic analysis stage 1: Direct assignment first strategy and link search technique
+Solution to Einstein riddle who owns the fish: Logic analysis stage 1: Direct assignment first strategy and link search technique

 While solving this type of problem it is essential to form a strategy of processing the logic statements.
 Going serially from the first to the second and so on generally will end up into hopeless confusion.

 The most important strategy at the start is to process those statements that make certain and definite assignments to any of the cells.
 We call this strategy as the direct assignment first strategy.

 Note: This makes sense at the start, as out of total uncertainty of all empty cells, a statement that states clearly with certainty that a variable value belongs to a single cell of the empty table must have the highest priority of processing.

 In this problem, such a statement must have mention of a house by its position.

 As a specific national lives in a house at specific position and except color of the house, all the other three variables, Pet, Drinks and Smokes are actually attributes of the national, preference will be given to a statement in which a specific national is involved.

 With these decisions, the "Statement 9.
 The Norwegian lives in the first house." is chosen as the first statement to be processed.
 This statement puts national Norwegian firmly in House 1 and accordingly the corresponding cell in the table is filled up.